 How Does Trauma Therapy in Los Angeles Help?

 The fight-or-flight response plays a critical role in how people deal with trauma.
 Addressing this physiological reaction proves important for those with drug and alcohol addictions.
-Trauma therapy helps people understand the difference between real and perceived threats.
+At the LA Detox treatment center, our Los Angeles based trauma therapy helps people understand the difference between real and perceived threats.

-For that matter, recovery treatment itself can bring on its own stress and anxiety.
-Because of this, therapists can help a person understand how to handle it in a positive way.
+The thought of recovery treatment itself can bring on its own stress and anxiety.
+But keep in mind, therapists specialize in helping a person understand how to handle their trauma in a positive way.
 The person will learn how to identify their fears for what they really are.
 With this in mind, they can face and conquer them.

 Trauma and Addiction